 Q. When is Course Bidding?

-A. Course Bidding for Ross Electives will take place from November 17 at 10 a.m. - November 21 at 10 a.m.
+A. Course Bidding will be open from 10 a.m. on Wednesday, November 11 until 4 p.m. on Monday, November 16.
+You will know your course bidding results a few days after the close of course bidding.
 Do NOT wait until the last minute!
-Place your bids well before the 10 a.m. deadline on November 21 to ensure that you are able to access the system and enter your bids successfully.
+Place your bids well before the 4 p.m. deadline on November 16 to ensure that you are able to access the system and enter your bids successfully.
 Bids cannot be processed after the system has closed.

 Q. Do I have to participate in Course Bidding?